BJW333/SpiderCrawler/README.md

 the main working file is SpiderCrawlerMain.py run that to run the program

+camfindinfo is something id eventually like to intergrate into program

 this is created for educational purposes in realtion for pentesting and other intrests